franpanteli/Web-Development-Bootcamp-Project-1-Skate-Park-Website/README.md

 <h2> About This Repository </h2>

-<p>This repository contains my work for the twelve-week AMSxOpenClassrooms web development skills bootcamp.
+<p>This repository contains my work for the first project in the twelve-week AMSxOpenClassrooms web development skills bootcamp.
 This consisted firstly of video lectures and tutorials on the OpenClassrooms platform, followed by three practical assessed web development projects.
-This repository consists of my course files and notes for this bootcamp.</p>
+This repository consists of my course files and notes for the first project in the bootcamp.</p>

 <p> <strong>Riding Cities (https://fran-web-dev-bootcamp-project-1.netlify.app): </strong>The first project in this bootcamp was Riding Cities, which tasked students with adding elements to an existing webpage in HTML for a skateboarding company.
 This was achieved by first completing courses and live sessions to develop HTML skills and secondly by garnering an understanding of its project brief.
 This was assessed through a thirty-minute presentation on the OpenClassrooms platform.</p>